processannotator/processannotator-client/README.md

 ### Client

 - The Client is an [Electron](http://electron.atom.io/) application (Has access to NodeJS under the hood, and also serves a minimal chromium for rendering and also JS executation).
 It is basically a Website that runs locally on the users computer and has access to NodeJS, which a regular website does not.
-Right now we are not depending on NodeJS, so we could still think about making a hosted website client.
+Right the main brance depends on NodeJS for bluetooth support.
+However the `A-Frame` branch runs as a regular website and does not require Electron.

 - The UI is done with HTML/CSS rendered in electrons chromium instance